 Kauai is Hawaii’s fourth-largest and northernmost island.
 With emerald valleys, rugged cliffs, and majestic mountains draping the island’s most scenic spots, it’s easy to see why its nickname is the “Garden Isle.”
 As you travel through the island, you will get to explore tropical rain forests, flowing rivers, and cascading waterfalls.

 Kauai is also the home of various outdoor activities, including kayaking, snorkeling, and hiking.
 The island is the ideal place for those who love exploring the outdoors.
-If walking through beautiful nature scenery and taking a dip in the crystal clear waters of a fall is something you enjoy, here are the 14 best waterfalls in Kauai.
+If walking through beautiful natural scenery and taking a dip in the crystal clear waters of a fall is something you enjoy, here are the best Kauai waterfalls to visit.

 Wailua Falls is just north of Lihue, the biggest city in Kauai.
 See these dramatic falls when you travel to the south end of the Wailua River.
 It cascades into two streams and plunges over 170 feet into a crystal clear basin.

 Several movies often use Wailua Falls and other spectacular spots as the site of their film locations.
 If you watched Fantasy Island in the 1970s and 1980s, you might recognize Wailua Falls, featured in the opening credits.

 With easy access from the roadside and parking lot just close by, you don’t need to hike to reach the falls.
 If you happen to come in the morning, you might even see a rainbow as the sunlight shines through the falls.
 If you feel hot and the water looks enticing, you can swim in the refreshing waters of the basin.